 Shared Christian beliefs and shared cultural traditions created a firm bond between Singapore’s British ruling class and the island’s Eurasian community, and many Eurasians enjoyed privileged posts in the civil service.
 The bond would erode after the opening of the Suez Canal, when an increase in European arrivals saw the ‘half Europeans’ sidelined.

-These days, Singapore is home to around 15,000 Eurasians, and the group features prominently in the media and entertainment industries; they even have their own association (www.eurasians.org.sg).
+In Singapore the Eurasian community is around 16,900 with many featuring prominently in the media and entertainment industries; they even have their own association (www.eurasians.org.sg).
 The Eurasians’ mixed-race appearance is especially appealing to advertisers, who see it as conveniently encompassing Singapore’s multiracial make-up.
 The majority of modern Singaporean Eurasians are of British descent, with English as their first language.

 The Dayaks & Peoples of Borneo

-Indigenous non-Malays, mainly Iban and Kelabit, account for less than 10% of Brunei’s population.
+Indigenous non-Malays, mainly Iban, Dusun and Melanau, account for around 6% of Brunei’s population.